isomerpages/govtech-gobusiness-main/_covid-faqs/for-sector-specific-queries/education.md

 accordion:
   - title: What types of classes need to be suspended, given the tighter safe distancing measures announced on 16 May 2021?
     content: |
-      <p id="question-one">All</p> organisations and individuals offering tuition and enrichment activities, whether academic or non-academic, must shift their lessons for students aged 18 and younger online from 19 May 2021 to 13 June 2021 (both dates inclusive) or otherwise suspend these lessons during this period.
+      All organisations and individuals offering tuition and enrichment activities, whether academic or non-academic, must shift their lessons for students aged 18 and younger online from 19 May 2021 to 13 June 2021 (both dates inclusive) or otherwise suspend these lessons during this period.
 This includes but is not limited to education and development support activities, arts and culture classes and workshops, religious classes, as well as sports and physical activity classes and programmes.
 The decision to suspend these classes is due to the higher risk of transmission of COVID-19 caused by intermingling of students from different schools, and to avoid interactions between tutors and students.
 This is also in line with schools' move to full Home-Based Learning.

       The above applies to all organisations and individuals (including centre-based classes, home-based businesses as well as one-on-one classes), with the exception of the following, which may continue on-premise instruction, subject to prevailing safe management measures: